 "Sam Young brought depth and humanity to the role of Aeneas…He has a beautifully resonant voice that could fill the house whilst never sacrificing clarity - one to watch” - Opera Now, Gramophone

 British baritone Sam Young has been praised for his warm, resonant voice and powerful stage presence.
-He is currently a Young Artist with Opera Prelude for 2024/2025, and was previously an Emerging Artist with Longborough Festival Opera.
+He was previously a Young Artist with Opera Prelude for 2024/2025, and an Emerging Artist with Longborough Festival Opera.
 In 2023, he was recipient of the Young Artist Award in conjunction with the Strand International Festival of Song.

 In concert, Sam has appeared throughout the UK and in Europe.
 In 2025, he made his debut at Bechstein Hall, London.
 His solo concert and oratorio repertoire include the title role in Mendelssohn’s Elijah, Jesus in Bach’s St John’s Passion; Haman in Handel’s Esther, soloist in Handel’s Messiah, and other major works including Mozart’s Requiem; Orff’s Carmina Burana, Brahms’s Ein Deutsches Requiem, and Mahler’s Lieder eines fahrenden Gesellen (Opera in the City Festival).